Is Sip Tax Free?

 FAQs

-Yes, for SIP tax purposes, every instalment of the SIP is regarded as a separate investment with a unique holding period.
-Many investors wonder SIP comes under which section.
-SIP is classified as an Equity Linked Savings Scheme (ELSS) under the EEE (Exempt, Exempt, Exempt) category.
+Yes, for SIP tax purposes, every instalment of the SIP is regarded as a separate investment with a unique holding period to calculate capital gains upon redemption.

 Both SIP and lump-sum investments offer tax benefits, but the specifics depend on the type of mutual fund and the investor's tax bracket.
 For SIPs, the investment is spread over time, which reduces the impact of market fluctuations and allows for a more consistent return.
-This can result in lower tax liabilities due to the lower average cost of the investments.
+This can reduce volatility risk due to the lower average cost of the investments.
 Lump-sum investments, on the other hand, can also provide tax benefits if the investor invests in tax-efficient funds, such as debt funds.

 If your SIP is in equity funds, gains after 5 and 10 years are taxed as long-term capital gains (LTCG) at 12.5% if your total profit crosses ₹1.25 lakh in a financial year.
 In fact, under the current capital gains law, LTCG is applicable only after one year.

 No, the entire maturity amount of SIP is not tax-free.
-Only the invested amount is tax-free, and the profit is taxed based on whether it is short-term or long-term.
+Only return of your principal is tax-free, and the profit is taxed based on whether it is short-term or long-term.

-Yes, if each SIP instalment has completed one year in equity funds, then tax on SIP after 15 years will be applicable.
+Yes, if each SIP instalment has completed one year in equity funds, then the gains on redemption will be taxable as long-term capital gains (LTCG), subject to the applicable exemption limit and tax rate.

 Yes, long-term gains above ₹1.25 lakh per financial year are taxed at 12.5% on SIPs even after 20 years.